 Cyprus Registrar Forms legality issues and effect

-Considering all the above let us focus on the legal effect of the certain of the Registrar Forms, the cases and the companies law associated with them.
+Considering all the above let’s focus on the legal effect of main Registrar Forms, the cases and the companies law associated with them.
 Namely:

-- HE4 – Notification relating to the Cypriot company’s director and secretary particulars and any change thereafter
+- HE4 – Notification relating to a Cypriot company’s director and secretary particulars and any change

-- HE57 – Notification relating to the Cypriot company’s shareholder and any change thereafter
+- HE57 – Notification relating to a Cypriot company’s shareholder and any change

 Section 73 of the Companies Law, provides that a transfer of shares or debentures is not legal unless an instrument of transfer is submitted to the Company.
 Section 113A(1) of the Companies Law requires any transfer of shares in a private company to be notified to the Registrar in accordance with the prescribed form (HE57), within 14 days from the registration in the register of members.